nikita-bohra/Nikita-Bohra/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Nikita Bohra**, an academically accomplished individual with a strong foundation in **commerce, finance, and data analytics**.
+I'm **Nikita Bohra**, an academically accomplished individual with a strong foundation in **commerce, finance, Management and legal**.
 My education spans across **B.Com, M.Com (HRM)**, and **LL.B**, equipping me with a diverse and analytical perspective on business, compliance, and people management.

 I'm passionate about:
 - **Equity Research**